How to lose belly fat

 What belly fat tells you

-Whether you’re overweight or not, carrying more belly fat is linked to a number of serious health problems such as:
+Whether you’re overweight or not, carrying excess belly fat is linked to several serious health problems such as:

 How belly fat develops